 While we were looking, I came across this video on a landlord’s website

 A couple of days ago, I was asking why is rent so high, and why won’t people lease for less than a year.
 Well, I was looking for reasons, and have found both.
-This video explains why rent is so high, and (Sharon believes) the Nova Scotia Tenancy Act explains why a landlord won’t rent for less than a year.
-We can thank government for both problems.
+This video explains why rent is so high, and (The Wife believes) the Nova Scotia Tenancy Act explains why a landlord won’t rent for less than a year.

 If a landlord signs a lease for less than a year, it will be considered month-to-month.
 With that, the government has ensured that any landlord would be insane to accept a tenancy contract for less than a year.
 If it isn’t for a year, the landlord only needs to receive one months notice, but if he can hold out for a year, it goes to 3 months.